MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-overview.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWN1Bb]

-Available natively for Apple iOS, Google Android, and Windows 10+ (preview) phones and tablets, the Field Service (Dynamics 365) mobile app offers technicians many capabilities they need to perform onsite customer service, such as:
+Available natively for Apple iOS and Google Android phones and tablets, as well as Windows 10+ devices, the Field Service (Dynamics 365) mobile app offers technicians many capabilities they need to perform onsite customer service, such as:

 - A calendar view of assigned jobs.
 - Support for picture, video, and asset barcode scanning.